 Auricap film capacitors are not polarized.
-However, Auricaps have an outside foil that is a very useful noise shield when input and output impedances are considerably different values and it is connected to the lower impedance.
+However, Auricaps have an outside foil (side of capacitor marked with black dot) that is a very useful noise shield when input and output impedances are considerably different values and it is connected to the lower impedance.

-1) In all coupling applications the input to the Auricap should be the black lead and connected to the signal source or circuit output with the red lead continuing on to the next circuit input.
+1) In all coupling applications the input to the Auricap should be the outside foil and connected to the signal source or circuit output with the opposite lead/inside foil continuing on to the next circuit input.

-2) In all power supply decoupling applications the outside foil or black lead should be connected to ground and the red lead connected to the voltage to be decoupled.
+2) In all power supply decoupling applications the outside foil should be connected to ground and the opposite lead/inside foil connected to the voltage to be decoupled.
 This is true for decoupling either voltage polarities.

-3) In loudspeaker crossover applications, if the Auricap is in series, like feeding a tweeter, the black lead connects to the input binding post and the red lead connects to the tweeter.
-Where the Auricap is in parallel, as typically used for woofers, the black lead connects to the speaker connection that connects to the input binding post and the red lead connects to the other speaker terminal.
+3) In loudspeaker crossover applications, if the Auricap is in series, like feeding a tweeter, the outside foil connects to the input binding post and the opposite lead/inside foil connects to the tweeter.
+Where the Auricap is in parallel, as typically used for woofers, the outside foil connects to the speaker connection that connects to the input binding post and the opposite lead/inside foil connects to the other speaker terminal.
 Follow these same rules for midrange connections where you will have a combination of both.

 The idea is to always have the outside foil connected to the lower impedance to provide outside foil shielding to noise.
 Circuit outputs are always lower impedance than inputs and should be connected to the outside foil.